Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

-\paragraph{Motzkin State --} The spin-1 generalization of the Dyck words is known as the Motzkin State~\cite{Bravyi2012, Movassagh2017, Zhang2017}.
+\paragraph{Motzkin State --} The spin-1 generalization of the Dyck words is known as the Motzkin State~\cite{Movassagh2017, Bravyi2012, Zhang2017}.
 The spin configurations, in this case, can be translated into strings using $\ket{-1} = \ket{)}$, $\ket{0} = \ket{-}$, and $\ket{1} = \ket{(}$.
 Here, similar to the Dyck words, the number of open and closed parentheses is equal.
-Examples of such states cast \begin{itemize} \item \numbering{experimentcounter} Three particles:
+Examples of such states cast \begin{itemize} \item \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/CondensedMatter/motzkin3]{experimentcounter} Three particles: